 Serious hardship is a situation in which you can no longer pay your debts and bills.
 It is a relief offered by creditors and the taxation office to release borrowers from certain types of financial obligations.

 Are you considered to be in serious hardship?

 You will only be considered to be in serious hardship if you can no longer provide accommodation, education and food to yourself, your family or your dependents.
 It also applies when your income or assets are insufficient to provide for you and your dependents’ education, medical expenses and other basic necessities.

 The creditors will look into the circumstances that contributed to your financial situation.
-If you recently went through a serious illness, financial problems, natural disaster and other difficult circumstances that had serious impact on your finances.
-It also applies to people who struggle to find employment while their bills pile up, and those who are adjusting to new debt payment structures.
+These circumstances typically include serious illness, financial problems, natural disaster and other difficulties that had a serious impact on your finances.
+Serious hardship may also apply to you if you are struggling to find employment and if you are finding it difficult to deal with debt finances.

 How do you qualify for serious hardship?

 Your creditor or the tax office shall look into the overall financial picture.
-Are you really struggling financially because there are no other means of meeting your needs and obligations?
+Are you struggling financially because there are no other means of meeting your needs and obligations?
 Or, you simply don’t know how to manage your money wisely?
-Your request for hardship must be reasonable as well.
 When you apply for this type of relief, it is important to complete your application and explain how you meet the hardship requirements.

 The Australian tax office listed acceptable proof of financial hardship